Threshold transient growth as a criterion for turbulent mean profiles: Results

-The conclusion of this and the previous sections is then that a two-stage optimisation procedure is able to capture the levels of growth found by LD21 in their DNS and the importance/unimportance of the push-over/lift-up mechanism in this.
-The slight wrinkle is that the spanwise spacing of the primary streak predicted by the procedure isn't quite the dominant one seen in the DNS.
-However, when the optimal streak of that spanwise spacing is swapped in, the maximum growths predicted are entirely consistent with the growths seen by LD21.
+The conclusion of this section is then that a simplistic two-stage optimisation procedure is able to capture both the levels of growth found by LD21 in their DNS and the importance/unimportance of the push-over/lift-up mechanism in this.
+In fact, one could perhaps argue that {\em too} much growth is available through this simplistic approach.
+These are maximums, however, rather than expected values given generic, non-optimal initial secondary perturbations \citep[a point well made recently in ][]{Towne23}.
 The questions now are a) how do the possible growths vary with $\Rt$? and b) how do things change with a larger channel?
 In the latter, for example, it is unlikely that the most energetic streak will be that with the largest spacing which fits into a larger domain.